 Hiking offers a myriad of health benefits from improving joint health and energy levels to relieving stress and improving mental health… and yes, it can even help you burn fat and lose weight!

-In this guide, we’ll explain exactly how hiking for weight loss works and how you can get in on the fun yourself.
+In this guide, we’ll explain how hiking can help you to lose some of those extra pounds and how to get in on the fun yourself!
 We’ve also included lots of tips to boost the fat-burning power of your next hikes, so keep reading to learn more.

 - Hiking is low-impact and low-intensity – Don’t let the ‘lows’ fool you.
 Hiking can help you drop pounds and reach your fitness goals.